FailAcademy/learning/adp-vancouver/_slides/week-01/04-react-router.md

 - Hashes in URLs were meant to refer to a specific place in the document, so adding/changing a hash was a way to update the URL with `window.location` without refreshing the page (in a SPA)
 - `hashHistory` works on the client side alone
-- `browserHistory` (as stated) requires a server to return a particular resource
+- `browserHistory` (as stated) requires a server to always return `index.html` regardless of what "resource" is requested

 ---